profitwave/profitwave.github.io/index.md

 # Download apk ( android installable )
 Android installable apk can be downloaded here.
 When installed outside play store you may get security warnings, please ignore that to install the app.

 Make sure you are looking at this page right now from your android device.
-If so click this link [crypto-pivots.apk](https://github.com/profitwave/profitwave.github.io/blob/main/apk/crypto-pivots.apk?raw=true) and as stated above you will see `File might be harmful` warning as you are going to download outside play store..
+If so *click this link to download* [crypto-pivots.apk](https://github.com/profitwave/profitwave.github.io/blob/main/apk/crypto-pivots.apk?raw=true) and as stated above you will see `File might be harmful` warning as you are going to download outside play store..
 Click `Download anyway` to proceed and the phone will automatically install the app for you.

 Steps to download : File might be harmful -> Download anyway -> Open -> Do you want to install the app -> Install -> Install anyway -> Send app for Scanning -> Don't Send -> App installed

 Thanks for trying, Happy Trading !!
+[Play store status in review](https://play.google.com/store/apps/details?id=com.pivot.screener)

 ![info](apk/info-view.png) ![home](apk/home-page.png)